Limited time offer

 Intelligent Defrosting

-Designed for residential use, this air source heat pump features a maximum outlet water temperature of 60°C and operates efficiently in ambient temperatures ranging from -25°C to 45°C. It includes a built-in water pump and maintains a low noise level between 42 dB and 45 dB.
+Designed for everyday home heating, this unit delivers water temperatures up to 60°C and runs efficiently in outdoor temperatures from –25°C to 45°C. It includes a built-in water pump and stays quiet, with noise levels between 42 dB and 45 dB.

 What is an Air Source Heat Pump?